The Great Hebrew Name-Game.

 “Lord is an appellation for a person or deity who has authority, control, or power over others, acting as a master, a chief, or a ruler.[1][2]
 The appellation can also denote certain persons who hold a title of the peerage in the United Kingdom, or are entitled to courtesy titles.
 The collective “Lords” can refer to a group or body of peers.”

-So, the basic meaning of this is that ‘LORD’ is just a generic term or title.
-It signifies nothing specific until we make it do so, for example: ‘Our LORD Jesus Christ’.
-Nor is it a name.
-Yet, there it is stuck into ‘The Bible’.
+So, ‘LORD’ is just a generic term or title.
+More importantly, this term ‘LORD’ is disingenuous as it is not specific and neither is ‘God’ which, no doubt also has political ramifications as it is regularly used in constitutional documents.
+Yet, what does ‘God’ actually mean; several possible deities for various differing faiths?
+When Presidents of the United States declare in their speeches ‘God bless America’ what God are they actually referring to?
+‘God’ as a term is kind of like an all-you-can-eat buffet where in political debates you can have it whatever way you like and apparently all roads lead to the same place.
+However, as ‘God’ is not actually a name and signifies nothing specific but is a generic name for politically equivalent and interchangeable deities of various faiths then ‘The LORD God’ doesn’t really mean anything though just about everybody might think they have a firm idea of exactly who or what this ‘LORD God’ is.
+(This may as well be the ‘many-faced god’ of Game of Thrones that the bankers dish out in the various lands of that world, which, effectively mirrors our own).
+‘The LORD God’ signifies nothing specific until we make it do so.
+For example: ‘Our LORD Jesus Christ’.
+Yet, it is not a name, BUT there it is, stuck into ‘The Bible’.
 How did it get there?
-Yet, it is disingenuous as it is not specific.
-Worse, it possibly has legal implications being in all capital letters.
-As for ‘God’ it no doubt has political ramifications as it is regularly used in constitutional documents to mean several possible deities for various differing faiths; ‘God’ as a term is kind of like an all-you-can-eat buffet where you can have it whatever way you like and apparently it’s all good, equal, fair and nice.
-However, as ‘God’ is not actually a name and signifies nothing specific but is understood as a generic name for politically equivalent and interchangeable deities of various faiths then for example ‘The LORD God’ doesn’t really mean anything though just about everybody might think they have a firm idea of exactly who or what this ‘LORD God’ is.
-(This may as well be the ‘many-faced god’ of Game of Thrones that the bankers dish out in the various lands of that world, which, effectively mirrors our own).
-Ask anyone to explain this ‘LORD God’ with any clarity and they will probably muddle out some drivel, or take you on a trip to who knows where that would of course be vastly different to somebody else’s trip.
-It would almost be like asking people to give you an account of a car crash.
-You’d wind up with a different story for each person yet supposedly each one would pertain to the same event.

 “It’s unequivocal.
 Every single one of the original New Testament manuscripts were written in Greek.
 All 5255 that are known.
 In sharp contrast there are no original Hebrew manuscripts of the New Testament whatsoever.
 The earliest Hebrew version of a complete New Testament book wasn’t completed until the 14th century.
 The reason the New testament was originally written in Greek is because nobody was speaking Hebrew as a functional language during the first century AD.
 This makes total sense when you understand the history of Palestine and the history of the Jews.
 Palestine was conquered by Alexander the Great the king of the Ancient Greek Kingdom of Macedonia 300 years before Christ was born in 322 BC.
 This is when the Greek language was widely introduced where it quickly become the universal language of commerce and trade.
 But even before this the Jews had already abandoned their Paleo-Hebrew language of Moses which, in truth was merely just Phoenician.
 This happened when the Jews were exiled into Babylon between 600-500BC.